WGabrielCode/Algorithms_DataStructures/README.md

-# Algorithms and Data Structures
+# Data Structures and Algorithms

 ## Description
-This repository contains various algorithms and data structures, implemented as part of the 1st year of Computer Science course at AGH University of Krakow.
+This repository contains various data structures and algorithms, implemented as part of the 1st year of Computer Science course at AGH University of Kraków.

 ## Installation
 To get started, clone the repository using the following command: